In This Article

 - Error rates: CPA-supervised bookkeeping typically produces fewer errors than unsupervised in-house bookkeeping.
 The AICPA's quality standards and professional liability create accountability.

-- No HR management: You are not responsible for performance reviews, training, conflict resolution, or termination procedures for outsourced staff.
+- No HR management: You are not responsible for performance reviews, training, conflict resolution, or termination procedures for external staff.

 Scalability Comparison